 Important information for international students

-Dealing with the hierarchy in Québec may be very different from what you are used to in your country of origin, including France.
+Hierarchical relationships may be different from what you are used to in your country of origin.
 At ÉTS, it is not only normal, but actually expected, that you speak to your professors directly if you have any questions or issues.
 A discussion concerning the course outline is a perfect opportunity to do so.

 The course outline specifies the type and weighting of your various evaluations.